Study resource

 Key terms

-A type of unsaturated hydrocarbon that contains at least one carbon-carbon double bond (C=C).
+A hydrocarbon that contains at least one carbon-carbon double or triple bond, allowing for additional reactions.

-A species that is attracted to electrons and can accept an electron pair, often attacking the C=C bond in alkenes.
+A species that is attracted to electrons and can accept an electron pair from a nucleophile.

 Electrophilic addition